What is open and when?

 Wonderlab annual passes

 Yes.
-We are extending all Wonderlab Annual passes by five months from their original expiry date.
+We are extending all Wonderlab Annual passes by the number of days the museum is closed.

 Yes, as we are limiting the number of people who can visit each day to help maintain social distancing.